 - 121-point contrast-detect AF

 - 5-axis in-body stabilisation

 Olympus’s E-M10 range represents the entry-point into its OM-D line-up of SLR-styled mirrorless models, sitting between the simpler, viewfinderless PEN series and the higher-end, more enthusiast-focused E-M5.
 The Olympus OM-D E-M10 Mark IV is the latest version.
 In the first generation, the E-M5 and E-M10 were very similar in terms of design and features, but over time Olympus has gradually increased the differentiation between the two lines.
 In the process it’s made the E-M10 more clearly aimed at beginners, with fewer advanced features and a simpler, easier-to-use interface.

-The Mark III was one of our favourite entry-level camera, and the new OM-D E-M10 Mark IV builds on it with a couple of key upgrades.
+The Mark III was one of our favourite entry-level cameras, and the new OM-D E-M10 Mark IV builds on it with a couple of key upgrades.
 Most obviously, it gains a 20MP sensor, rather than 16MP, while the screen can now flip down to face forwards beneath the camera for selfies.
 Other updates include an improved handgrip, faster continuous shooting, and built-in Bluetooth to provide easier smartphone connectivity.
 On paper, this brings it more into line with other recent models at a similar price point.
 However in some other respects the E-M10 is more feature-rich than many of its entry-level peers, thanks to some clever Olympus-exclusive tricks.